 Today’s post comes courtesy of a message I got on TripAdvisor last night.
 A young woman, visiting friends in Germany, was very anxious because her friend’s parents had purchased a luxury pass for her to join her friend and her friend’s parents at the Friedrichsbad Roman-Irish Bath in Baden-Baden.
 Apparently, she had found my TripAdvisor review of the famous nude baths and was hoping I could offer her some advice about the experience.

-This young woman named Diana wrote that she’s just 19 years old, and she is very nervous about being naked in front of other people.
+This young woman named Diana (not her real name) wrote that she’s just 19 years old, and she is very nervous about being naked in front of other people.
 Diana’s problem is a common one.
 A lot of people are nervous about getting nude in front of strangers.
 In Germany, it’s a normal thing to be nude in saunas, spas, and public baths.
 Many of the baths Bill and I have visited are “textile-free”, which is very different if you’re an American or a Brit… or, as I found out in July, from Sweden.
 I’m not sure how the French feel about nudity in the saunas and spas, but I do know they are very strict about men wearing “maillots” (Speedos) rather than “board shorts”.
 In fact, one of my most popular posts on my travel blog is about that subject, which you can read about here.

 My husband, Bill, was very nervous about being naked in front of people.
-He finally “popped the cherry” a couple of years ago, when we visited Palais Thermal in Bad Wildbad.
+He finally “took the plunge” a couple of years ago, when we visited Palais Thermal in Bad Wildbad.
 Bad Wildbad has an “old school” therme that allows swimsuits.
 It also has a the nude spa, which is Palais Thermal.
 Bill was initially reluctant to try it.
 Palais Thermal was a good place to get his feet wet, though, because swimsuits are allowed on the first level.
-After a few minutes of seeing people of all shapes, sizes, colors, and creeds walking around in the buff, it didn’t seem so embarrassing or strange.
+After a few minutes of seeing people of all shapes, sizes, ages, colors, and creeds walking around in the buff, it didn’t seem so embarrassing or strange.